 2. Look through a new lens

-You would be hard-pressed to find a budget that wasn’t impacted by COVID.
-One thing that it has taught us is that in some scenarios, the return to a zero-based-budgeting strategy can help refocus spending on activities that support growth, or recovery.
+COVID has impacted every organisations annual budgeting cycle.
+In some scenarios, the return to a zero-based-budgeting strategy can help refocus spending on activities that support growth, or recovery.

-As the name suggests, zero-based-budgeting is a method that starts from zero, rather than relying on data from previous years.
-It requires all expenditures be justified, making you reconsider whether your budget is truly being informed by strategic business priorities.
+Zero-based-budgeting (ZBB) is a method that starts from zero, rather than relying on data from previous years.
+ZBB requires all expenditures be justified, making you reconsider whether your budget is truly being informed by strategic business priorities.
 It considers the return on investment, as well as the potential ‘opportunity loss’.
-It essentially eliminates misaligned spend that does not support your objectives.
+Therefore, it eliminates misaligned spend that does not support current objectives.

 3. Be agile in your approach

-Here at Minerva, we talk a lot about being agile, and it is no different when it comes to your annual budgeting process.
+At Minerva, we talk about being agile, and it is no different when it comes to your annual budgeting cycle.
 Creating an agile budget involves scenario planning and ‘what-if’ analysis models.

-By evaluating multiple outcomes, you give your company the ability to plan and prepare for variables that may impact your strategic business goals.
-You may struggle with this process if you do not have the right tools in place to handle planning for multiple scenarios.
+By evaluating multiple outcomes, you give your company the ability to plan and prepare for variables.
+Although, you may struggle with this process if you do not have the right tools to handle planning for multiple scenarios.
 Employing a dedicated enterprise performance management (EPM) tool will let you change variables quickly and easily, without breaking formulas.
 By evaluating multiple assumptions and modelling potential outcomes you can better prepare your business for growth and success.

 Similarly, predictive analytics and machine learning can provide you with forecasts for the short and long-term future.
-Predictive analytics will support your budget decision making, by giving you access to insights in your data based on identifying trends and patterns, as well as potential risks.
-By incorporating this kind of technology into your budgeting process you can better allocate resources and improve operational efficiencies.
+Predictive analytics will support your budget decision making.
+It gives you access to insights in your data based on identifying trends and patterns, as well as potential risks.
+As a result of incorporating this technology into your annual budgeting cycle you can better allocate resources and improve operational efficiencies.

 4. Collaboration is key

-One of the last components of improving your budgeting process is creating a collaborative environment.
-Ensure that the interests of each department have been represented during the decision-making process, that way you can hold team members accountable on delivery.
+One of the last components of improving your annual budgeting cycle is creating a collaborative environment.
+Ensure that the interests of each department have been represented during the decision-making process.
+This also allows you to hold team members accountable on delivery.

 With a cloud-based enterprise performance management (EPM) tool, you can quickly and easily analyse data from multiple departments in minutes.